21Sero/task-n1/README.md

-Card Sorting App
+# Card Sorting App:
-This is a React-based web application for sorting random number cards.
+> This is a React-based web application for sorting random number cards.
 The application allows users to add new cards, delete existing ones, and sort the cards by number.

-Features
+## Features:

-Add new cards with a randomly generated number
+- Add new cards with a randomly generated number

-Delete cards by clicking the delete button
+- Delete cards by clicking the delete button

-Sort cards in ascending order by number
+- Sort cards in ascending order by number

-Cards are saved to local storage and persist between page reloads
+- Cards are saved to local storage and persist between page reloads

-Responsive design with media queries for mobile and tablet devices

-Usage:
+# Usage:
-To use this application, follow these steps:
+### To use this application, follow these steps:

-Clone this repository to your local machine.
+- Clone this repository to your local machine.

-Install dependencies by running npm install in the project directory.
+- Install dependencies by running `npm install` in the project directory.

-Start the development server by running npm start.
+- Start the development server by running `npm start`.

-Open your browser and go to http://localhost:3000 to view the application.
+- Open your browser and go to http://localhost:3000 to view the application.